 - M.A.P.M. = 54 credits

-M.A. - The Master of Arts in Theology is an academic degree with concentrations in Biblical Studies, Moral Theology, Church History, Judeo-Christian Studies, or Systematic Theology.
+M.A. - The Master of Arts in Theology is an academic degree with concentrations in Biblical Studies, Moral Theology, Church History, Jewish-Christian Studies, or Systematic Theology.
 It is offered in either a "terminal" option (for those who do not foresee additional studies) or a "research" option (for those who may pursue doctoral studies).
 Most students who pursue this degree do so part-time.

 *Additional language preparation is required for those enrolled in Biblical Studies.